Risk Factors for Neuropathy

 Alcoholism – Alcohol is harmful to your nerves and causes serious damage to the nerves, worsening the symptoms of neuropathy.
 Thiamine (B1) deficiency, in particular, is common among people who use alcohol because alcohol alco contributes to poor dietary habits and other deficiencies.
 Thiamine deficiency can cause a painful neuropathy of the extremities.
 Some researchers believe that excessive alcohol consumption may, in itself, contribute directly to nerve damage, a condition referred to as alcoholic neuropathy.

-• Amyloidosis (metabolic disorder) – an disorder where a protein called amyloid is deposited in tissues and organs.
+• Amyloidosis (metabolic disorder) – a disorder where a protein called amyloid is deposited in tissues and organs.
 Amyloidosis can affect peripheral sensory, motor or autonomic nerves and deposition of amyloid lead to degeneration and dysfunction in these nerves.
 See Amyloidosis

 • Anemia Vitamin Deficiencies.
 A diet that lacks iron, B9 (folate), or vitamin B12 can prevent your body from making enough red blood cells.
-A deficiency of iron can effect nerve conduction.
+A deficiency of iron can affect nerve conduction.
 A lack of B12 damages the myelin sheath that surrounds and protects nerves.
 Without this protection, nerves cease to function properly and conditions such as peripheral neuropathy occur.
 Even B12 deficiency that is relatively mild may affect the nervous system and the proper functioning of the brain.
 The nerve damage caused by a lack of B12 may become permanently debilitating, if the underlying condition is not treated.

 Antibiotics – certain antibiotics have been known to have a side effect of neuropathy.
 The FDA even warned physicians about this regarding Fluoroquinolones.
 Fluroquinolones are a class of antibiotics with a broad spectrum of antimicrobial activity.
 Fluoroquinolones are – levofloxacin (Levaquin), ciprofloxacin (Cipro), moxifloxacin (Avelox), norfloxacin (Noroxin), ofloxacin (Floxin), and gemifloxacin (Factive).
-The topical fluoroquinolones isn’t believed to cause this problem.
+The topical fluoroquinolones aren’t believed to cause this problem.

 • Autoimmune responses – when the body attacks its own tissues. (such as occurs in Guillain-Barre syndrome)